Azure-Samples/azure-government-openai-access/README.md

 ### Build the image and test on your local machine

-Run these commands in the cloned version of this repository directory.
+Run these commands in the root folder of the cloned version of this repository directory.

 For Windows: